pippinbarr/cart253/topics/functions/functions-with-parameters.md

 ### Function call

-We *call* our new function by providing the arguments (values) that should go into each parameter in order.
+We *call* our new function by providing the arguments (values) that should go into each parameter *in order*.
 So to draw the same sun we already had we'd write:

 ```javascript
 drawSun(500, 100, 80);